 This course is intended as a first experience in the target language and prepares students to meet the NYS Education Department's Languages Other Than English (LOTE) Checkpoint A proficiency level.
 Students learn to speak and understand the language using basic vocabulary within the context of everyday situations, use grammatical structures within the context of topics, and work with vocabulary lists, original dialogues, notes and letters related to the topics.
-Language instruction will also be integrated with the Common Core Learning Standards for technical subjects.

-- Personal Identification
+Personal Identification

 - Family Life

 - Education

-- · House and home
+- House and home

 - Leisure

-- · Meal taking/food and drink
+- Meal taking/food and drink

 - Socializing

-- · Providing and obtaining information
+- Providing and obtaining information

 - Expressing personal feelings

 - Persuasion